stanleyouth/-/README.md

 ---------
 ### Pseudochromosome assembly or scaffold length improove with a reference
-Pseudochromosome assembly with a chromosome-level genome reference of a very close related species.<br> This pipeline is based a pipeline which graphically display the synteny between two genomes.
+Pseudochromosome assembly with a chromosome-level genome reference of a very close related species.<br> This pipeline is based a pipeline which graphically display the homogenicity between two genomes.
 I went one step further to improove the genome whose average length is shorter according the genome whose is longer.<br>
 This pipe require a usable MUMmer and works in this order:
 ```bash
     nucmer -p  prefix ref query   ### ref and query represents two genome sequnce files, the only two oringal inputs